mdarina/mdarina.github.io/_pages/about.md

   image: "/images/zakim.jpg"
 ---

-I'm a senior data scientist who excels at data wrangling, machine learning, exploratory analysis, and data visualizations.

-Etc, etc, etc
+“I’m an apsiring data scientist, experienced with SAS, R and SQL programming.
+I specialize in big data analysis, data visualization and business forecasting.
+Data is beautiful!